statianzo/webpack-livereload-plugin/README.md

   ignore nothing.
 It is also possible to define an array and use multiple [anymatch](https://github.com/micromatch/anymatch) patterns.
 - `delay` - (Default: `0`) amount of milliseconds by which to delay the live reload (in case build takes longer)
 - `useSourceHash` - (Default: `false`) create hash for each file source and only notify livereload if hash has changed
+- `useSourceSize` - (Default: `false`) check size for each file source and only notify livereload if size has changed (Faster than `useSourceHash` but it has a downside.
+If file size hasn't changed no reload is triggered.
+For example if color has changed from `#000000` to `#ffffff` no reload will be triggered!)

 ## Why?